DSharpPlus/DSharpPlus/docs/articles/hosting.md

 * [Linode](https://www.linode.com/products/shared/) - US based host with many datacenters around the world.
 Starting at $5.00/mo.
 * [OVH](https://www.ovhcloud.com/en/vps/) - Very popular VPS host.
 Based in Canadian with French locations available.
 Starting from $6.00/mo.
 * [Contabo](https://contabo.com/?show=vps) - Based in Germany; extremely good value for the price.
 Starting from 4.99€/mo.
+* [Scaleway](https://www.scaleway.com/en/virtual-instances/development/) - Powerful VPS at a cheap price.
+Based in Europe; starting from €5.00/mo.

 <br/>
 Things to keep in mind when looking for a VPS host: